tokio-rs/website-next/content/tokio/tutorial/framing.md

     // Create the `T: Buf` type.
     let mut buf = Cursor::new(&self.buffer[..]);

-    // Check a full frame is parsed match Frame::check(&mut buf) {
+    // Check whether a full frame is available match Frame::check(&mut buf) {
         Ok(_) => {
             // Get the byte length of the frame